Dr Antony Knights

 School of Biological and Marine Sciences (Faculty of Science and Engineering)

-I am a Lecturer in Marine Ecology based in the Marine Biology and Ecology Research Centre (MBERC).
+I am an Associate Professor in Marine Ecology based in the Marine Biology and Ecology Research Centre (MBERC).
 I am a benthic ecologist by training and my research focus centres on supply-side ecology, recruitment dynamics and sustainable resources and I interface with environmental policy implementation and ecosystem management.
 I contribute to the range of Marine Biology programmes here at Plymouth University.

 • PhD (Marine Ecology) June 2003 - December 2006 Aquaculture and Fisheries Development Centre, University College Cork (UCC), Ireland

 - Associate Editor: Marine and Freshwater Research (CSIRO)

 - Assistant Editor: Journal of Fish Biology (Wiley)

 - Member of ICES ACOM Working Group "Ecosystem effects of Fishing" (WGECO)